SAP-samples/btp-cap-dox-invoice-validation/docs/tutorial/1-intro/1-Scenario.md

 Here's the sequence of interactions:

 1. The CAP backend fetches the invoices from the Amazon S3 Object Store, marking the beginning of the sequence of interactions.
 2. After being fetched, each invoice is uploaded to the DOX Service.
-With its powerful API, this service extracts structured, meaningful data from documents such as invoices, going beyond the typical OCR-scanned text.
+With its powerful API, the service leverages GenAI to extract structured, meaningful data from documents such as invoices, going beyond the typical OCR-scanned text.
 3. The DOX Service processes the invoice and returns a job ID along with a status code indicating that the extraction is in progress.
 At this point, the backend initiates a periodic interval to check the processing status every 10 seconds for up to 3 minutes.
 4. The DOX Service's job ID is stored in the SAP HANA Cloud Database.
 This database holds all invoice-related information, including the job IDs, metadata of the invoices, and invoice correction data, thereby enabling retrieval of document extraction later on.
 5. Once the invoice is processed, the job ID is retrieved from the SAP HANA Cloud Database.